-This 126-credit hour degree program is designed to provide a four-year Bachelor of Arts curriculum (although many students take five years to complete the program) with a Bible major, a related minor, and extensive General Education coursework.
-Six hours of Field Education, including a practicum in the student's minor field, are also required.
+This 120-credit hour degree program is designed to provide a five-year Bachelor of Arts curriculum in biblical studies with a minor in Liberal Studies.
+Six hours of Field Education, including a practicum are also required.

 Program Learning Outcomes for Bachelor of Arts in Biblical Studies Degree